hence-io/cli/docs/machine.md

 ### Start a VM
 Starts a machine using the `vagrant up --provision` command.

-It is run with the vagrant provisioning flag, as this ensures that the Rancher server and agent are correctly started from teh previous shutdown.
+It is run with the vagrant provisioning flag, as this ensures that the Rancher server and agent are correctly started from the previous shutdown.

 **Arguments**<br>
 _name_: Optional.
 The machine name.